The question the Holland Codes answers may not be, “Are you intelligent?” but rather,

 Most career counselors will recommend that you give primary consideration to careers that most closely align with your top two or three codes, as this will result in a better fit and less friction between your personality/interests and the nature of the career you have chosen.

-For example, realistic personality types are likely to excel in careers in architecture, athletics, carpentry, surgeon or dentists, just to name a few.
+For example, realistic personality types are likely to excel in careers in architecture, athletics, carpentry, surgeon or dentists.
 Those with investigative personalities are likely to excel in actuarial careers, as engineers or as professors.

-Those with artistic personalities will excel in careers as artists (as the name suggests), but also in careers as entrepreneurs, product designers or architects.
+Those with artistic personalities will excel in careers in the arts (as the name suggests), but also in careers as entrepreneurs, product designers or architects.
 The social personalities find pure joy in helping others, meaning they will most likely be successful in careers as nurses, counsellors, teachers, therapists or even in customer services.

 Enterprising people tend to succeed in careers as politicians, real estate agents, actuaries, fundraisers or human resources.
 Finally, conventional personality types tend to work well as accountants or event planners due to their accurate and methodical approach.

 Every industry and every company has a need for each personality type.
-However, knowing what you’re good at, or how you’re intelligent, can help you decide what career to go into in that industry.
+However, knowing what you’re good at, or how you’re intelligent, can help you decide what career to go into.

 But, is it any good?